shaun-friedman/Generative-Interior-Synthesis/README.md

 # Generative Interior Synthesis

-A machine learning pipeline that learns the structural patterns of real-world floor plans and uses a **Graph Attention Network (GAT)** to generate novel, architecturally plausible interior layouts.
+A machine learning pipeline that learns the structural patterns of real-world floor plans and uses a two stage process consisting of a **ResNetUNet (CNN)** and a **Graph Attention Network (GAT)** to generate novel, architecturally plausible interior layouts.

 ---